pgilad/grunt-dev-update/README.md

 Type: `Boolean`
 Default value: `true`

-If true or undefined, packages will be updated with `npm update` and will be installed up to your allowed version in your `package.json`.
+`true` - Packages will be updated with `npm update` and will be installed up to your allowed version in your `package.json`.
 Your allowed version is determined using [semver](http://semver.org).

-If false your packages will be updated to the latest version there is, regardless of your `package.json` specifications.
+`false` - Packages will be updated to the latest version there is, regardless of your `package.json` specifications.

 **Warning** - this could break packages and only use this option if you're sure of what you're doing.